Cistron/cistron.github.io/splats/hpc1.md

 Once your data is processed, you will receive an email informing you of your account creation and how to set a password for your SAFE account.

-In the menu mouse-over `login accounts` and click on `request login accounts`.
+Once logged into the Tier2 SAFE, in the menu mouse-over `login accounts` and click on `request login accounts`.

 ![Login Accounts menu]({{ "/splats/images/hpc1/login_accounts.png" | absolute_url }})

-In the `projects` dropdown menu select `d411` about one third of the way down.
-Click `Next` and `Next` again on the following page.
+On the next page, in the `projects` dropdown menu select `d411` about one third of the way down.
+Click `Next` and `Next` again on the following page (Cirrus will be the only option).

 ![Login account request, project]({{ "/splats/images/hpc1/login_account_project.png" | absolute_url }})